webzakimbo/bcome-read-the-docs/docs/source/getting-started/prepare-gcp-access.rst

 Service Account
 ===============

-Service Account authorization requires credentials in JSON format.
+Service Account authorisation requires credentials in JSON format.

 * Follow this guide here in order to create your credentials: |GCP_SERVICE_ACCOUNT_CREDS_HOW_TO|_
 * Download the credentials file in JSON format and save it to your .gauth directory.
 Your file will look something like this: